hellofresh/eks-rolling-update/README.md

 * Pauses Kubernetes Autoscaler (Optional)
 * Finds a list of worker nodes that do not have a launch config or template that matches their ASG
-* Scales up the desired capacity for all affected ASGs
+* Scales up the desired capacity
 * Ensures the ASGs are healthy and that the new nodes have joined the EKS cluster
-* Cordons the outdated worker nodes for all affected ASGs (Optional)
+* Cordons the outdated worker nodes
-* For each ASG in turn:
 * Suspends AWS Autoscaling actions while update is in progress
 * Drains outdated EKS outdated worker nodes one by one
 * Terminates EC2 instances of the worker nodes one by one
 * Detaches EC2 instances from the ASG one by one
 * Scales down the ASG to original count (in case of failure)
 * Resumes AWS Autoscaling actions
 * Resumes Kubernetes Autoscaler (Optional)

 <a name="requirements"></a>